Configuring Kube-prometheus-stack Dashboards and Alerts for K3s Compatibility

 kubeEtcd: {}

-The above configuration disables the default dashboards and rules while ensuring only the kubelet metrics are scraped.
+The preceding configuration disables the default dashboards and rules while ensuring only the kubelet metrics gets scraped.
 This adjustment is necessary because k3s combines all metrics for its components into a single endpoint.
 Scraping these metrics separately would result in duplicates, leading to inconsistencies in your monitoring data.

 Configuring the kubernetes-mixin